 With urgent action to improve WASH services, governments can mitigate the pandemic and meet Goal 6 – a critical enabler to goals on poverty, hunger, health, education, gender equality, work, inequalities and climate.
 Goal 6 is crucial to boosting resilience to multiple global threats, including current and future pandemics and the impacts of the climate crisis, especially for the poorest and most marginalised people.
 It cannot be ignored.

-Ten years after water and sanitation were declared universal human rights, we're calling on governments to commit to a clear plan to fulfil their responsibility as duty bearers to meet them, through rapid and extensive expansion of public services, funded by major upscaling of international public finance.
-Governments must take this opportunity for transformation, prioritise action on WASH and deliver on their promises.
-Read more in our manifesto.
+Water and sanitation were declared universal human rights in 2010.
+At the forum, we called on governments to commit to a clear plan to fulfil their responsibility as duty bearers to meet them, through rapid and extensive expansion of public services, funded by major upscaling of international public finance.

 If the Decade of Action for SDGs progress is to achieve real change, a coordinated global response in solidarity with those bearing the brunt of the COVID-19 crisis is required.
 We set out the urgent actions governments and donors must take.